stormmind-ch/report/chapters/ch3_methodology/sub1_data.typ

 *Adding  Non-damage Data*:

 The original dataset, discussed in @data provided by #abbr.a[WSL] contained only records of storm damage events, each described by the attributes: Date, Municipality, Main Process, and Extent of Damage.
 However, to train a forecasting model, it was necessary to include days and locations with no reported damage.
+Therefore, the dataset was extended by computing the Cartesian product of:
+$
+  "Dates" times "Municiaplities"
+$
-Therefore, the dataset was extended by computing the Cartesian product of: $ "Dates" times "municiaplities" $ Let $D$ denote the set of all the dates from 1972 to 2023 and $M$ the set of all Swiss municiaplities based on @AmtlichesGemeindeverzeichnisSchweiz of 2024.
+Let $D$ denote the set of all the dates from 1972 to 2023 and $M$ the set of all Swiss municiaplities based on the Swiss official commune register @AmtlichesGemeindeverzeichnisSchweiz published in 2013.
 We constructed: $ X = {(d, m)} | d in D, m in M $ This set was then left-joined with the original storm damage records.
-For entries where no damage was raported, the fields `Extent of Damage`and `Main Process`were inputed with zeros.
-Furthermore, due to political changes over the decades (e.g., municipal mergers), all historical municipality names were mapped to their most recent equivalent, based on @AmtlichesGemeindeverzeichnisSchweiz.
+For entries where no damage was raported, the fields `Extent of Damage` and `Main Process` were inputed with zeros.
+Furthermore, due to political changes over the decades (e.g., municipal mergers), all historical municipality names were mapped to their most recent equivalent, based on the Swiss official commune register  @AmtlichesGemeindeverzeichnisSchweiz.
 As a result, the final base dataset consited of 52,399,36 rows of which:
-  - 52,372,088 represented non-damage instances
+  - 52'372'088 represented non-damage instances
-  - 24,613 corresponded to small damage events
+  - 24'613 corresponded to small damage events
-  - 1,800 were classified as medium damage
+  - 1'800 were classified as medium damage
   - 859 indicated large-scale damages

 *Spatial Clustering*: